- Improved Tactics

 - Some of the new features don't seem to offer much

 Available on Mac, Linux and Windows

-Game franchises often get a bad rap for churning out new titles every year without making very many changes.
-Football Manager has been one such series, with the past few titles adding little to the overall game.
+Game franchises often get a bad rap for churning out yearly entries without making many changes.
+Football Manager is one such series, with the past few titles adding little to the overall game.
 The same really can’t be said for Football Manager 2018, however, which packs a heap of tweaks, completely new features and a tinkered UI.

 Buy Football Manager 2018 from Amazon UK